-- The student's work to date must be at a passing level; - Attendance has been satisfactory through at least 60% of the term; - A documented illness or other documented extenuating circumstance legitimately prevents completion of required work by the due date: - Required work may reasonably be completed in an agreed-upon time frame; - The incomplete is not given as a substitute for a failing grade; - The incomplete is not based solely on a student's failure to complete work or as a means of raising his or her grade by doing additional work after the grade report time; - The student initiates the request for an incomplete grade before the end of the academic term; - The instructor and student complete the Contract for Incomplete From before the end of the academic term; - An incomplete grade cannot be granted for any supervised clinical experience.
+- The student's work to date must be at a passing level: - Attendance has been satisfactory through at least 60% of the term; - A documented illness or other documented extenuating circumstance legitimately prevents completion of required work by the due date: - Required work may reasonably be completed in an agreed-upon time frame: - The incomplete is not given as a substitute for a failing grade; - The incomplete is not based solely on a student's failure to complete work or as a means of raising his or her grade by doing additional work after the grade report time; - The student initiates the request for an incomplete grade before the end of the academic term; - The instructor and student complete the Contract for Incomplete From before the end of the academic term; - An incomplete grade cannot be granted for any supervised clinical experience. - For students who have requested a Leave of Absence after the add/drop period due to unforeseen circumstances, please view the Leave of Absence policy for information regarding incomplete grades.